dddrrreee/cs140e-23win/notes/mode-bugs/README.md

             8088:   e8bd8010    pop {r4, pc}

 The code will start popping registers off of the stack.
 Oops.
-These were stored to the previous stack --- we then switched, so these later pops are loading garbage values.
+These registers were stored to the previous, original stack
+--- we then switched to a new stack, which means these pops are loading garbage values.

 It's hard to believe but a bug like this cost us a few hours in the initial cs240lx offering.